cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 * the value from ``flavours revision``
 * directory separator (``/``)
 * a ``prefix`` created by concatenating the package names satisfying the prereqs, in order.
-  The package name and version will be separated by a hypen (-), as will the different components.
+  The package name and version will be separated by a hyphen (-), as will the different components.

 So if ``flavours root`` was set to ``/local/software/foo/1.7``, ``revision`` to 1, and the